Regrow hair in as few as 3-6 months

 The receding hairline or thinning hair that signals hair loss is caused by enzymes that convert testosterone into the male sex hormone dihydrotestosterone (DHT), a major androgen.

-But while oral finasteride takes effect through systemic absorption (absorption by every part of the body — skin, hair, liver, etc.), the topical formulation provides localized treatment, just on your scalp.
+While oral finasteride takes effect through systemic absorption (absorption by every part of the body — skin, hair, liver, etc.), the topical formulation provides localized treatment, just on your scalp.

 A clinical study that compared the effects of oral finasteride against a finasteride 0.25% topical solution was carried out on 24 men with androgenetic alopecia.

-The men who applied the topical finasteride solution to their scalps for one week showed similar results to those who took 1mg of oral finasteride for the same amount of time.
+The men from the clinical trial who applied the topical finasteride solution to their scalps for one week showed similar results to those who took 1mg of oral finasteride for the same amount of time.
 Specifically, scalp DHT was reduced by 68 to 75 percent when topical finasteride was used, compared to 62 to 72 percent with the oral tablet.
 Researchers also found that the topical solution was well-tolerated.

 By the end of the study, both groups saw similar positive effects on hair growth.

-Finally, a study of more than 440 patients that looked at the effectiveness of a topical finasteride spray compared to the oral tablet found that the spray significantly improved hair count compared to placebo, but had less of an impact on serum DHT levels than the oral version.
+A study of more than 440 patients that looked at the effectiveness of a topical finasteride spray compared to the oral tablet found that the spray significantly improved hair count compared to placebo, but had less of an impact on serum DHT levels than the oral version.

 But what about topical finasteride spray side effects or adverse effects of a finasteride gel?